The Grace of God

 What can we do?

 What can we do?
 Nothing.
 Everything we have is a gift from God and our future is in his hands.
 We can do nothing to attain merit, favour or blessings from God.
-What we can do is give gratitude, give praise publicly, declare how good God is and how his steadfast love will endure forever.
+We can however give gratitude, and praise publicly, and declare how good God is and how his steadfast love will endure forever (Psalm 136).